valerionew/valerionew/README.md

 - [HT1621 7-seg](https://github.com/valerionew/ht1621-7-seg): A library for driving a 7 segment LCD based on a HT1621 controller with arduino

 #### 🎓 University projects: (Politecnico di Milano, bachelor and master in EE)
 - [triennale-elettronica-polimi](https://github.com/valerionew/triennale-elettronica-polimi): A [website](https://valerionew.github.io/triennale-elettronica-polimi/) containing a collection of notes, code and more from my degree.
-With time, many students contributed with their own notes, and the website now hosts almost one hundred resources contributed from tens of students.
+With time, many students contributed with their own notes, and the website now hosts almost one hundred resources contributed from many of students.
 - [Sensor systems course](https://github.com/valerionew/sensor-systems-course): Repository with STM32 HAL embedded code from the Sensor Systems course
 - [DESD fpga code](https://github.com/valerionew/desd-labs): VHDL repository for the digital electronic systems design course, targeting a Xilinx Artix-7 board (Basys 3)
 - [Calcolo Numerico](https://github.com/valerionew/calcolo_numerico): MATLAB code for the numerical analisys course